Kphillycat/gt-photo-viewer/README.md

 ## Getting Started

-Quickest way is to see the latest deployed code in codesandbox
+Quickest way is to see the latest deployed code in [Codesandbox](https://codesandbox.io/s/github/Kphillycat/gt-photo-viewer) 👉https://codesandbox.io/s/github/Kphillycat/gt-photo-viewer

 Locally you can run the application in development mode via the `npm run dev` command.